10 Signs You’re Experiencing Post Traumatic Growth

 6. You're Offering Yourself More Compassion

-The shift: You don’t have to be perfect to deserve kindness, especially from yourself.
+The shift: You don't have to be perfect to deserve kindness, especially from yourself.
+Compassion is part of your healing, not a reward for it.

 7. You're Advocating for Your Needs and Setting Boundaries

-Healing often brings clarity about what you need to feel safe, respected, and cared for.
+Whether it’s in your home, workplace, or personal relationships, choosing to protect your peace is one of the most powerful positive aspects of post-trauma recovery.
 You may find yourself setting boundaries at home, at work, or in relationships.
-This can feel uncomfortable at first, but it’s a sign of growth when you start to prioritize your own well-being.
+This can feel uncomfortable at first, but it's a sign of growth when you start to prioritize your own well-being.

 The empowerment: Your needs are valid, and you're allowed to protect your peace.